String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

 \paragraph{$\bullet$ $M(\beta)$ (Fig.~\ref{fig:M_vs_L_L_normalized}):}

 In the figure we only show $d=5,6$.
 In $d=4$ the mass $G_N M$ is scale-invariant and there is no difference between keeping $L$ or $\beta$ fixed, so the plot in Fig.~\ref{fig:M_vs_L} serves here too.

 If we fix $L$, then in $d=4,5$ the NUHPS exist only below a critical temperature (i.e., above a critical $\Delta_\beta$), and then with a mass less than the uniform phase.
-Reaching the localized ball would require lowering the temperature too much below the Hagedorn value, which is outside the validity of the effective theory.
+Reaching the localized ball would require lowering the temperature too much below the Hagedorn value, which is outside the validity of the effective theory (the ball size would be less than the string scale and the string would not have a near-Hagedorn density of states).

 In $d=6$ the NUHPS exist only above a critical temperature, closer to the Hagedorn limit than the uniform strings, and with lower mass.
-Since we are fixing $L$, as we keep approaching the Hagedorn limit the solutions puff up as shown in Fig.~\ref{fig:puff-up-d-6}.
+Since we are fixing $L$, as we keep approaching the Hagedorn limit the HP solutions puff up as shown in Fig.~\ref{fig:puff-up-d-6} and actually they should be modified by higher-order terms.

 From these plots we can read the sign of the specific heat $C=dM/dT$.\footnote{The specific heat of the UHP string is the same as that of an HP ball in one less dimension, see \eqref{eq:Cball}.} We find that